Making CoderPad products real, fair and loved

 Getting ready for the prime-time

-• First-click tests to ensure the placement of the items match users' expectations.
+First-click tests helped us ensure that the placement of certain options matched users' expectations.

 Go to Market